wp-plugins/mashsharer/readme.txt

 * All counts will be collected in your database and loaded first from cache.
 No further database requests than.
 * Up to 10.000 free daily requests
 * Up to 40.000 free additional daily requests with an api key (Get it free at sharedcount.com)
-* Works with every Theme
+* Social buttons works with every Theme
-* Works in pages and posts
+* Works on pages and posts
 * Automatic embedding or manual via Shortcode into posts and pages
 * Simple installation and setup
 * Uninstaller: Removes all plugin tables and settings in the WP database